 In the late 19th century rugby caught on across the English Channel.
 Its biggest French booster was Pierre de Frédy, Baron de Coubertin.
 He was keen to perk up the nation’s manhood in the aftermath of the disastrous Franco-Prussian War of 1870–71.
 Rewarding intelligence yet requiring brutality, rugby was seen as perfect training for the anticipated military rematch.

 In 1900 Baron de Coubertin gratified two of his obsessions at once by getting rugby into the modern Olympics.
 France won the first tournament, played in Paris.
 Rugby survived in the Olympics while Baron de Coubertin remained president of the International Olympic Committee (IOC).
 Only two or three countries, sometimes represented by regional teams, entered each of the four Olympic Games at which it was played.
-The current Olympic rugby champions are the United States whose 1924 team was dominated by players from California’s elite Stanford University.
-Attempts to return rugby (either 15- or 7-a-side) to the Olympics since the 1980s have been unsuccessful.
+The current Olympic rugby champions are the United States, whose 1924 team was dominated by players from California’s elite Stanford University.
+Attempts to return rugby to the Olympics began in the 1980s.
+They finally succeeded in 2009 when rugby sevens for both men and women was added to the programme for the 2016 summer Olympics.

 When the Olympic champions, France, played the touring All Black Originals on New Year’s Day 1906, they were soundly beaten 38–8.
 (Captain Dave Gallaher apparently told his team to let the French score a couple of tries.)
 England then decided to play France, and the other home unions followed suit.
 France joined an expanded Five Nations Tournament in 1910.
-This was played annually but was interrupted by the world wars.
+This was played annually except during the world wars.
 Like the earlier contest among the home unions, officially it did not exist.
 These matches were, in theory, unrelated, friendly fixtures, and a champion was crowned only by the press.

 Beyond the Five Nations Tournament, international rugby was a network of bilateral rivalries.
 The game had spread with British settlers in the late 19th century.
-New Zealand's rapid progress was clearly demonstrated during northern hemisphere tours by a Native side from 1888 to 1889, the All Black Originals from 1905 to 1906 and the Invincibles from 1924 to 1925.
+New Zealand’s rapid progress was clearly demonstrated during northern hemisphere tours by a Native side in 1888–89, the All Black Originals in 1905–06 and the Invincibles in 1924–25.

 South Africa’s Afrikaners also took to rugby with a passion after the Anglo-Boer War.
 For most of the 20th century, world rugby’s heavyweight championship was contested roughly once a decade between New Zealand and white South Africa.
 Both were convinced of their superiority to the ‘hidebound’ British and ‘erratic’ French, but these claims were hard to prove on the basis of irregular one-off tours for which the home side made all the arrangements, including providing the referees.